 “As mentioned before, in Asia, fans care more than just the fighting and the competition.
 They want to hear human stories.
 They want to be inspired by stories of bravery and courage.
 We gave fans a peek into the lives of our athletes and what makes them who they are as warriors, as citizens of the world.
 By allowing an inside look, building our local Asian martial arts heroes, we inspired fans all across the region.”

 The Power of Public Relations

 The power of the media is evident in the growth of many companies around the world if not all.
 The aspects of growth for companies expanding into new markets or needing a little publicity can all benefit from Mack’s strategies.
 For companies going into very cultural markets, these public relations strategies can also boost immense growth.
-From building and developing local to giving your market an inside look into your company, the truth remains that public relations is harder when you start and it can stay hard to crack unless you put your heart into it, working intelligently towards set goals.
+From building and developing local to giving your market an inside look into your company.
+The truth remains that public relations is harder when you start.
+It can be hard to crack unless you put your heart into it, working intelligently towards set goals.